eli-pavlov/vagrant-kubernetes-EZ/README.md

 https://www.virtualbox.org/wiki/Downloads
 ```

-Verify there are at least 2 network adapters defined in VirtualBox, "Host-Only" for host and cluster</br> internal communication.
+Verify there are at least 2 network adapters defined in VirtualBox, "Host-Only" adapter for host and cluster</br> internal communication.
 And "NAT" adapter for access to the internet.</br>